Home » Copenhagen for FREE: Top list of 39 experiences

 Not everything in Copenhagen costs big money.
 Therefore you can easily have a few really nice days here without being ruined.
-So this list is a great start.
-More exciting destinations will be added soon so check back often.
+In fact, you can have real fun without spending a dime!
+So this list will provide you a great start.
+And even more exciting destinations will be added soon so check back often.

-So here is my unique guide to a some fun, interesting and sometimes odd, spooky and strange experiences.
-So here we go!
+Enjoy my unique guide to some fun, interesting and sometimes odd, spooky and strange experiences, all for free!

 The genetically modified mermaid